Day 1 - Havana -Trinidad

 We have a half day guided walking tour so we can get the lowdown on the colourful history of this city.

 Havana preserves more of its historic colonial legacy than any other city in the Americas.
 In 1982, UNESCO declared Old Havana a World Heritage Site, a veritable living museum, in which no fewer than 144 buildings from the 16th and 17th centuries are preserved.
-After the tour lunch is included at El Floridta Restuarant "My daiquiri at El Floridita and my mojito at La Bodeguita" Hemingway used to say.
+After the tour suggest visit El Floridta Restuarant "My daiquiri at El Floridita and my mojito at La Bodeguita" Hemingway used to say.

 This has been Cuba's most famous restaurant since that time.
 Hemingway, John Ringling and various Cuban presidents have been regulars here because of the excellent food.
 Our special recommendation is that you do not leave the Island without trying one of the daiquiris concocted in the Floridita Bar